 And this is something that any brand or retailer can do to grow priority segments, whether they’re defined by age, gender, spending habits or any other mission-critical factor.

 2. PROMOTING SPECIFIC CATEGORIES OR PRODUCTS

-Don't worry if the sledgehammer approach is what you're after: more new customers, no matter what they look like or what they purchase when they shop.
+Don’t worry if the sledgehammer approach is what you’re after: more new customers, no matter what they look like or what they purchase when they shop.
 Referral still remains the number one tool to achieve that.
-But, if you think you're too big for referral, this surgical approach is something you really ought to consider.
+But, if you think you’re too big for referral, this surgical approach is something you really should consider.
 Because big is good.
 But big can always be bigger.